drunot/BetterAppWriter/README.md

 $ ./make.bat Help
 ```

 It is a primitive build system.
 If Visual Studio 2022 is not installed then it will try and use the newest version, but this is untested.
+If vswhere.exe is not installed in the default location its location can be specified in the environment variable `VSWHERE_LOCATION`.

 ### Placement of built files